IsaacXu0808/Qyay-Web-App/README.md

 veHwEj
 ```

-#### (2) You need a few Python packages before launching teh backend server.
-Run the following commands to ensure that they are installed for Python3.12.
+#### (2) You need a few Python packages before launching the backend server.
+Please run the following commands to ensure that they are installed for Python3.12.

 ```cmd
 python3.12 -m pip install django